SAP-samples/teched2022-DT280/README.md

 ## Overview

 This session introduces attendees to developer extensibility in S/4 Cloud ABAP Environment.
-Here, you find the Hands-On exercises in RAP6XX folder.
+Here, you find the Hands-On exercises in RAP6XX folder.<br/>

-RAP600: Extend a existing application with released BaDls.
+- RAP600: Extend a existing application with released BaDls. <br/>
-RAP610: Create a application using ABAP RESTful Application Model(RAP) and extend the functionality using released RAP FAcades.
+- RAP610: Create a application using ABAP RESTful Application Model(RAP) and extend the functionality using released RAP FAcades.

 # RAP6XX: Extensibility
 Find diverse hands-on exercises related to the extensibility of standard and custom applications on SAP S/4HANA, in the cloud as well as on-premise.